 The Valentine’s Day love ferry made me feel a little bit different about Valentine’s Day.
 It’s not all about having a romantic relationship, but also a celebration of the love for our fellow humans.
 My distaste for the holiday departed and I embraced the love in Nicaragua.

-IRL, Melissa works as a tv/film accountant and is a mom to two little travelers.
+IRL, Melissa works as a travel writer and tv/film accountant and is a mom to two little travelers.
 She loves to do a combination of budget and luxury travel!
-Other interests include photography, travel writing, & spending as much time as possible at the beach (despite now living in the desert).
-Oh, and coffee always!
+Other interests include photography, travel writing, working out, and spending as much time as possible at the beach (despite now living in the desert).
+She is known as @worldlyroamer on social media.